moonmaster9000/couch_view/readme.markdown

 ## Why?

-CouchView makes your `CouchRest::Model::Base` views modular, and also makes it easier to unit test them.
+CouchView makes your views modular, decouples them from your model, and also makes it easier to unit test them.

 ## Requirements?